 Program overview

-The Advanced College Diploma in Architecture - Construction Engineering Technology is a dynamic and unique program designed for those interested in sustainable building design and construction.
-This three-year advanced diploma program provides students with a comprehensive understanding of the entire building process, from design to construction.
-With experienced faculty who have strong ties to the industry, students will develop their passion for architectural design, engineering, and construction.
-Graduates of this program are in high demand, opening the door to a wide range of high-performance career paths in the construction industry.
+The Advanced College Diploma in Architecture - Construction Engineering Technology is a dynamic three-year program designed for those passionate about sustainable building design and construction.
+This program equips students with a comprehensive understanding of the entire building process, from design to construction, through hands-on learning experiences.
+With a curriculum that aligns with industry standards, students will benefit from the expertise of faculty members who have strong connections to the construction industry.
+Graduates of this program are highly sought after, as they are prepared to embark on a variety of rewarding career paths in the construction sector.

 • Hands-on learning experiences that challenge students to design and model real-world projects.

-• A major capstone project in the third year, where students work in teams to bring a large project from design concept to final construction documents.
+• A major capstone project in the third year, where students work in teams to develop a large project from concept to final construction documents.

 • Field trips to construction sites and product manufacturers to enhance practical learning.

-• Guest lecturers from the industry to provide insights and knowledge.
+• Guest lecturers from the industry to provide insights and real-world applications.

 Featured Experiences

-• Optional co-op stream with two paid work terms.
+• Optional co-op stream providing valuable work experience through two paid co-op work terms.

-• Annual Networking Event to connect with local construction companies and industry professionals.
+• Annual Networking Event to facilitate connections with local construction companies and industry experts.

 Career Options

-Graduates of the Advanced College Diploma in Architecture - Construction Engineering Technology can pursue various career opportunities in Canada, including:
+Graduates of the Advanced College Diploma in Architecture - Construction Engineering Technology program can pursue a variety of career opportunities in Canada, including:

-• Building Inspector: Evaluates construction projects to ensure compliance with building codes and regulations.
+• Building Inspector: Evaluates construction projects to ensure compliance with building codes and regulations, ensuring safety and quality standards are met.

-• Site Supervisor: Manages day-to-day operations on construction sites, ensuring safety and efficiency.
+• Site Supervisor: Manages day-to-day operations on construction sites, coordinating activities and ensuring that work is carried out safely and efficiently.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.